rafaelcaricio/stups-easy/README.md

 ## Developing

-You are free to send pull request to the project or ask for new features opening new issues in this repository.
+You are free to send pull requests to the project or ask for new features opening new issues in this repository.
 Please just write a description of what motivated your change in the Pull Request description.
-If it is a bug/feature request make sure you write down your problem, how it would be solved by STUPS Easy and what was the expected behaviour.
+If it is a bug/feature request make sure you write down your problem, how it would be solved by STUPS Easy, and what was the expected behaviour.

 ### Running the tests